UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Not only does this shampoo give you loads of suds, it removes knots and hydrates!
 I could run my fingers through my curls during and after my hair cleanse.

 This shampoo is ultra creamy and is derived of coconut oil, shea butter and tamanu seed oil.
-It is also paraben free, sulfate free, cruelty free and color safe.
+Additionally, it is paraben free, sulfate free, cruelty free and color safe.
 It won Best of Beauty Allure 2017.

 Step 2: Condition curls with Innersense Organic Beauty Hydrating Cream Conditioner.

-The Innersense shampoo was completely rinsed from my curls.
-Since I have low porosity curls, my curl stylist continually added water to my hair.
+First, Innersense shampoo was completely rinsed from my curls.
+Since I have low porosity curls, my curl stylist continuously added water to my hair.
 Water is key to unlocking gorgeous curls!

-She rinsed the conditioner from my scalp but left a generous amount on my ends.
-I left the wash station with my curls still dripping wet.
+Lastly, she rinsed the conditioner from my scalp but left a generous amount on my ends.
+Then I left the wash station with my curls still dripping wet.

 Step 3: Apply Innersense Organic Beauty Quiet Calm Curl Control via praying hands and Raking.

 The consistency of the Innersense Curl Control is a thin, liquid-like gel.
 It hydrates, defines curls and eliminates frizz.
-It works well for all hair types and has a light, orange blossom scent.
+As a result, it works well for all hair types and has a light, orange blossom scent.

 The Quiet Calm Curl Control was applied to my curls upside down and soaking wet.
 At this point, my curly hair felt heavily hydrated.